-- 1. Use addition and subtraction to solve word problems within 20 by using concrete objects, drawings, and equations with a symbol for the unknown number to represent the problem. - a.
-Add to with change unknown to solve word problems within 20. - b.
-Take from with change unknown to solve word problems within 20. - c.
-Put together/take apart with addend unknown to solve word problems within 20. - d.
-Compare quantities, with difference unknown, bigger unknown, and smaller unknown while solving word problems within 20. - 2.
-Solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20 by using concrete objects, drawings, or equations with a symbol for the unknown number to represent the problem.
+Operations and Algebraic Thinking Represent and solve 1.
+Use addition and subtraction to solve word problems within 20 by using concrete objects, drawings, and equations problems involving with a symbol for the unknown number to represent the problem. addition and subtraction. a.
+Add to with change unknown to solve word problems within 20. b.
+Take from with change unknown to solve word problems within 20.
+Note: Students use c.
+Put together/take apart with addend unknown to solve word problems within 20. properties of operations and different strategies to find the sum of three d.
+Compare quantities, with difference unknown, bigger unknown, and smaller unknown while solving word problems within 20. whole numbers, such as counting on, making tens, decomposing numbers, doubles, and near doubles.
+2. Solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20 by using concrete objects, drawings, or equations with a symbol for the unknown number to represent the problem.